TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocsOfficial/LocalEditing.rst

    git pull upstream main

-Now, continue with step 5 (create branch) in :ref:`edit-locally-quickstart`.
+Now, continue with step 5 (create branch) in the first section of this page.

 More information